Financial-Times/treecreeper/packages/tc-api-rest-handlers/README.md

 {
-	action, // see availableEvents, below, for the full list code, // code of the record updated type, // type opf the updated record updatedProperties, // list of properties - in cluding relationship properties - updated timestamp; // timestamp of the event
+	action, // see availableEvents, below, for the full list code, // code of the record updated type, // type of the updated record updatedProperties, // list of properties - including relationship properties - updated timestamp; // timestamp of the event
 }
 ```